thunderbird/developer-docs/add-ons/add-on-policies/add-ons-blocking-process.md

 The Thunderbird Team may limit hardware acceleration features of graphics cards for certain graphics driver versions in accordance with [Mozilla’s graphics driver blocks](https://wiki.mozilla.org/Blocklisting/Graphics) policy.
 This is done for stability reasons, to avoid driver crashes that would interrupt the user.

-In addition, we may block certain plugins that are known to cause stability issues or contain security vulnerabilities.
-Depending on the severity, a plugin may be forced to require a click from the user to activate, is disabled with an option for the user to enable, or blocked from running in Thunderbird.
-This category includes injected third party libraries that interfere with the functionality of Thunderbird.
+In addition, we may block certain injected third party libraries that interfere with the functionality of Thunderbird.